Human behaviour genetics: Contemporary behavioural quantitative genetics

 Behavioural geneticists study both psychiatric and mental disorders, such as schizophrenia, bipolar disorder, and alcoholism, as well as behavioural and social characteristics, such as personality and social attitudes.

 Recent trends in behavioural genetics have indicated an additional focus toward researching the inheritance of human characteristics typically studied in developmental psychology.
-For instance, a major focus in developmental psychology has been to characterize the influence of parenting styles on children.
+For instance, a major focus in developmental psychology has been to characterise the influence of parenting styles on children.
 However, in most studies, genes are a confounding variable.
 Because children share half of their alleles with each parent, any observed effects of parenting styles could be effects of having many of the same alleles as a parent (e.g. harsh aggressive parenting styles have been found to correlate with similar aggressive child characteristics: is it the parenting or the genes?).
 Thus, behaviour genetics research is currently undertaking to distinguish the effects of the family environment from the effects of genes.
 This branch of behaviour genetics research is becoming more closely associated with mainstream developmental psychology and the sub-field of developmental psychopathology as it shifts its focus to the heritability of such factors as emotional self-control, attachment, social functioning, aggressiveness, etc.

 Several academic bodies exist to support behaviour genetic research, including the International Behavioural and Neural Genetics Society, Behavior Genetics Association, the International Society of Psychiatric Genetics, and the International Society for Twin Studies.
 Behaviour genetic work features prominently in several more general societies, for instance the International Behavioral Neuroscience Society.

 Methods of human behavioural genetics

-Human behavioural geneticists use several designs to answer questions about the nature and mechanisms of genetic influences on behaviour.
+Human behavioural geneticists use several designs to try to answer questions about the nature and mechanisms of genetic influences on behaviour.
 All of these designs are unified by being based around human relationships which disentangle genetic and environmental relatedness.

 The cornerstone of behavioural genetics approaches is quantitative genetics theories, which were formulated more than half a century ago by geneticists concerned with the practical challenges of increasing economically relevant characteristics of domestic plants and animals.
 These methods are used to study a myriad of traits, including intelligence and other cognitive abilities, personality traits like extraversion and emotionality, and psychiatric disorders such as schizophrenia and bipolar disease.